-A mom of 4 ways in on the benefits of homeschooling.
+A mom of 4 weighs in on the benefits of homeschooling.

 Our family is new to the homeschooling scene.
 Our oldest child is only 7, so I don’t claim to have this whole education thing all figured out.
 Also, I know there is more than one way to accomplish the same end all parents seek, a successful, happy, productive member of society.